zackosowski/CSVault/Lessons/CS 0.2 Github and Obsidian.md

 	* Search function
 	* Linking
 7. How to get new updates to the repo
-	1. In Obsidian, press ctrl+p to bring up the command palette
+	1. In Obsidian, press `ctrl+p` to bring up the command palette
 	2. Search for and click "Git: Open source control view"
 	3. Press the down arrow icon in the source control view

 <span style="color: #7b6cd9; border: 2px solid #7b6cd9; padding: 3px">ACTIVITY</span>

-Repo scavenger hunt!
+Obsidian scavenger hunt!

 Navigate the repository to find the answers to these questions:
 1. What is "float" short for?